Emotional bubbles – you may ask. We all have them. Some are helpful, others less so. Life is about navigating emotional

 Which are essential and which are a hindrance and get in my way?

 And I realised just how many bubbles I had been enduring and how many I had outgrown.

 Make a bubble inventory.

 To make a bubble inventory, from time to time, can be a smart thing to do.
 We might have outgrown some bubbles and we might be ready for different ones.
 It is like emotional weeding.

 Ultimately, knowing and managing our emotional bubbles is essential for our wellbeing and ability to live in peace.
-Find out more about 7 steps towards living in peace
+Find out more with 7 steps towards living in peace